devarogundade/movecall/README.md

 # Documentation

-MoveCall is an advanced interoperability protocol built on the IOTA blockchain, enabling cross-chain token transfers and arbitrary message passing with high scalability and efficiency.
+MoveCall is an permissionless interoperability protocol built on the IOTA blockchain, enabling cross-chain token transfers and arbitrary message passing with high scalability and efficiency.

 MoveCall introduces two core pipelines:
 - **Token Bridge** – for seamless asset transfers between IOTA and other blockchain ecosystems.